 When I decided to become a sperm donor I did so in part with the selfish idea of making money.
-It was’t my primary motivation but I would be lying if I did not admit to this less than nobel incentive as early on as possible.
-As a self employed writer it is amazing the lengths I will go to so as to avoid real work.
-I once took part in a humiliating week long dating show just because it seemed better than temp work.
-In retrospect I should have stacked some shelves.
+It wasn't my primary motivation but I would be lying if I did not admit to this less than noble incentive as early on as possible.
+As a self-employed writer, it is amazing the lengths I will go to to avoid real work.
+I once took part in a humiliating week-long dating show just because it seemed better than temp work.
+In retrospect, I should have stacked some shelves.
 I reasoned that I could be forgiven for this mercenary way of thinking since the majority of clinics that were advertising for sperm donors did so with banner adds declaring things like “make MONEY now!”
 Of course like all banner adds they were not exactly accurate.
-After some internet searching I chose to approach a clinic and quickly learned that what they actually meant is that they would pay £30 to cover the cost of travel.
+After some internet searching, I chose to approach a clinic and quickly learned that what they meant is that they would pay £30 to cover the cost of travel.
 This quickly put my ridiculous ideas of paying off student loans with cups of semen into context.
-One chap I spoke to told me that he passed the clinic on his commute to work and is subsidised his ever rising travel costs.
+One chap I spoke to told me that he passed the clinic on his commute to work and is subsidised his ever-rising travel costs.
 Certainly not the craziest thing someone has done to afford the London lifestyle.
 Another donor joked that he paid for his gym membership in handjobs.
 As it was, I very quickly accepted that if I was going to do this, then it wouldn’t be for the money.

 The response was almost instant.
-So much so that I had to quickly created a copy paste introduction and FAQ list.
+So much so that I had to quickly create a copy-paste introduction and FAQ list.
 The shortage of donors meant that I was receiving up to forty new messages a day from all over the world.
 I had decided to only donate to lesbian couples.
-On the face of it this seems a little arbitrary but it made sense to me.
+On the face of it, this seems a little arbitrary but it made sense to me.
 A straight couple can at least try to conceive naturally before exploring other options but a lesbian couple has no choice.

 The first couple I met lived in London.
 Toni worked as a university administrator and Martha was a classics professor.
-We met in a pub and awkwardly shook hands as if we were commencing some form of illicit drug deal.
-We gulped at our drinks and rode out a few overly long silences.
+We met in a pub and awkwardly shook hands as if we were commencing some form of an illicit drug deal.
+We gulped at our drinks and rode out a few overly long minutes of silence.
 This was new territory for all three of us.
-The best approach seemed to be to keep things as business like at possible.
+The best approach seemed to be to keep things as business-like at possible.
 They asked questions about my family, my life, likes and dislikes.
 I fielded the questions as well as I could and marvelled at our shared misunderstanding of genetics.
-As far as I was concerned I was offering the chance for no detectible genetic conditions, blue eyes and a possibly height of around 5’10.
+As far as I was concerned I was offering the chance for no detectable genetic conditions, blue eyes and a possible height of around 5’10.
 Genes don’t control the toys a child will prefer or the way they will talk or the opinions they will eventually hold as adults and yet somehow by questioning me, Toni and Martha were attempting to catch a glimpse of their future offspring.
-I was a trailer for a film that as of yet had not even begun pre production.
+I was a trailer for a film that as of yet had not even begun pre-production.

 I’ve lived in lots of different places in my life, including four months camping in a Fiat Panda but I have never lived in a basement flat.
-I thought I had been overly prepared bringing headphones but the words “no signal” staring back from my phone screen put a spike of fear into me.
-In that basement bathroom I was not exactly in the mood and being a child of dial up I hadn’t had to use my imagination in years.
-I was also working to a deadline.
-Frantically I jabbed at the screen flicking airplane mode on and off in impotent hope and scrolling through my camera roll to find even the slightest stimulation.
-The closest I found was a screen shot I’d taken of a BBC good food recipe for banana bread.
+I thought I had been over prepared to bring headphones but the words “no signal” staring back from my phone screen put a spike of fear into me.
+In that basement bathroom, I was not exactly in the mood and being a child of dial-up I hadn’t had to use my imagination in years.
+I was also working on a deadline.
+Frantically I jabbed at the screen flicking aeroplane mode on and off in impotent hope and scrolling through my camera roll to find even the slightest stimulation.
+The closest I found was a screenshot I’d taken of a BBC good food recipe for banana bread.
 The smiling model in the corner was at least holding a banana.
 I was panicked and slightly ashamed at what porn hub had reduced me to.
 I was very aware of the cold toilet seat and the humming of the extractor fan and the fact that two people where across the hallway waiting expectantly.
 I took a couple of deep breaths and I am proud to say I thought of my partner Mel.
-I handed the pot around the bedroom door and let myself out vowing that from now on I would cue up videos in the car before hand.
+I handed the pot around the bedroom door and let myself out vowing that from now on I would cue up videos in the car beforehand.